Kristina01111000/Drws_site/README.md

 - Get emails from him for the other campaign, remind him on monday if he doesn’t get edits back to me
 - Switch email address at bottom of the email campaigns to growingholisticallystaff@gmail.com, create a new email
 - pick out the template that works best
+- figure out if template colors can be changed, or if that is it